redkittygermany/phpstorm-codestyle-settings/README.md

-# phpstorm-codestyle-settings
+# PhpStorm IDE Settings
-PhpStorm IDE Settings
+PhpStorm IDE Settings for import in PhpStorm